$1,400 stimulus checks helped March retail sales soar 9.8%

 NEW YORK (AP) — Newly vaccinated and armed with $1,400 stimulus checks, Americans went on a spending spree last month, buying new clothes and going out to eat again.

-Retail sales surged a seasonally adjusted 9.8% after dropping about 3% the month before, the Commerce Department said Thursday.
-The rise in March was much better than the 5.5% increase Wall Street analysts had expected.
+Retail sales surged a seasonally adjusted 9.8% in March after dropping about 3% the month before, the Commerce Department said Thursday.
+The increase was the biggest since May of last year, when stores reopened after closing at the start of the pandemic.
+It was also much larger than the 5.5% increase Wall Street analysts had expected.

 Thursday’s report, which covers about a third of overall consumer spending, is the latest sign that the economy is improving as vaccinations accelerate, business restrictions are relaxed and more people are willing to head out to shop or eat.
 Employers, for example, added 916,000 jobs last month, the most since August.
 And U.S. consumer confidence surged in March to the highest level in a year.